lmanul/424/index.md

-No Unit Owner shall be liable for the Payment of any part of the Common Charges assessed against his Unit subsequent to a sale, transfer or other. conveyance by him (made in accor- dance with the provisions of Section 1 of Article VIII of these By-Laws) of such Unit,together with the Appurtenant Interest, as defined in Section 1 of Article VIII here of.
+No Unit Owner shall be liable for the Payment of any part of the Common Charges assessed against his Unit subsequent to a sale, transfer or other. conveyance by him (made in accordance with the provisions of Section 1 of Article VIII of these By-Laws) of such Unit,together with the Appurtenant Interest, as defined in Section 1 of Article VIII here of.
 In addition, any Unit Owner may, subject to the terms and conditions specified in these By-Laws, provided that his Unit